 - Stir in the lemon zest.

-- Pour the mixture into a 9×13 inch baking dish and bake for between 35 and 45 minutes.
+- Pour the mixture into a 9x13 inch baking dish and bake for between 35 and 45 minutes.

-- The quesada is ready when slightly browned and a toothpick comes out clean.
+- The Spanish cheesecake is ready when slightly browned and a toothpick comes out clean.

 - Let the cheesecake cool for at least 15 minutes to set.
 Enjoy on its own or with a bit of your favorite jam.

-I guarantee you that this cheesecake recipe is a keeper– easy, delicious, and impressive.
-I’ll be in the states on Wednesday and I’ve already requested that my mom buy some ricotta so that I can wow them with my Spanish pastry skills.
-A slice of Cantabrian Style Spanish Cheesecake might just be the star at my sister’s post wedding brunch!
+I guarantee you that this Spanish cheesecake recipe is a keeper– easy, delicious, and impressive.
+I’ll be in the states on Wednesday and I’ve already requested that my mom buy some ricotta cheese so that I can wow them with my Spanish baking skills.
+A slice of Cantabrian style Spanish cheesecake might just be the star at my sister’s post wedding brunch!
 I’ll let you know…